PauliusMacernis/KnowledgeBase/Missing/README.md

 ## 2. Processes
-- ?analyse & improve processes and systems in a multitude of successful multinational corporations as well as start-ups ...
+- ?analyse & improve processes and systems in a multitude of successful multinational corporations as well as start-ups
+- ?work in multinational company with lots of remote communication
+- ?scaling their teams up quite rapidly due to increased workload (e.g. "2017-18 they went from a workforce of 64 to 140")
+- ?expansion into Europe
+...

 ## 3. Skills (soft & hard?)